studioplaynl/ARTWORLD_client/docs_files_md/3-features/done/Save-an-ARTWORK-as-an-other-OBJECT.md

 ---
-title: "Feature: save an ARTWORK as an other OBJECT"
+title: 'Feature: save an ARTWORK as an other OBJECT'
-date: "2023-09-05"
+date: '2023-09-05'
 ---

 For example: